AndresCastillo01/andrescastillo01.github.io/README.md

 hobbies that I have passion for.
 Trough art I am able to find different perspectives on the world that I would not find either way.
 Art is something that forces you to think outside the box, explore topics that may be uncomfortable but that offer a variety of ideas and knowledge.

+One of my favorite projects for Plastic Arts is the "Day of the Death" exhibition, where we explore the tematic of these festive days that are very exlusive to the culture of Mexico.

+## Reflection: Calisthemnics

+Calisthemnics is a sport that requires a lot of dedication and discipline.
+I have been praticing it for almost one year now, and we could consider many of its benefits as a result of the effort made.
+As mentioned before, developing this kind of sports are a very reliable and nice way to develop habits that lead into a healthy lifestyle.